symfony/symfony-docs/service_container.rst

         // ...
     }

-Just like before, when you ask for the ``SiteUpdateManager`` service, the container will automatically instantiate it for you.
-By reading the type-hints on the ``__construct()`` method in that class, it takes care of passing the correct services as arguments.
-All of that is taken care of for you.
+Thanks to autowiring and your type-hints in ``__construct()``, the container creates the ``SiteUpdateManager`` object and passes it the correct arguments.
+In most cases, this works perfectly.

 Manually Wiring Arguments
 -------------------------

-There are a few cases when an argument to a service cannot be autowired.
+But there are a few cases when an argument to a service cannot be autowired.
 For example, suppose you want to make the admin email configurable:

 .. code-block:: diff